domifab/rEFInd-minimal/README.md

 ## Minimalistic rEFInd theme [DARK]

-[rEFInd](http://www.rodsbooks.com/refind/) is an easy to use boot manager for UEFI based systems.
 This is a fork of https://github.com/EvanPurkhiser/rEFInd-minimal theme.

-It changes the icon colors to fit onto dark backgrounds.
+[rEFInd](http://www.rodsbooks.com/refind/) is an easy to use boot manager for UEFI based systems.

 ![rEFInd minimal dark](preview.png)